 NowHeraklion on Facebook

 The Minoistas are a group of Heraklion residents who care about their city and want to do something to help it.
-They want a city that is more attractive, more efficient, with better public transport, more green spaces, cycle lanes and less litter.
-Their activities have included brightening up the Agia Triada area and tree planting around the Venetian Walls of Heraklion.
-The group is open to anyone who wishes to join.
-More on their website and follow them on Facebook.
+There aims include wanting a city that is more attractive, more efficient, with better public transport, more green spaces, cycle lanes and a lot less litter.
+The group is open to anyone willing to join and volunteer to help.
+More on their website and follow their program of activities on their Facebook page.

 Critical Mass Heraklion